- India’s audit market is bracing for its biggest shuffle in nearly a decade.

 The first major audit rotation cycle (2017–18) was expected to disrupt the market.

-Companies replaced one Big 4 firm with another.
+In reality, companies replaced one Big 4 firm with another.
 Decisions were often relationship-driven rather than capability-driven, and the overall structure of the audit market remained intact.

 The numbers tell a story.